bnpannell/MEIS_Methodology/to-do.md

 1. Figure out how to handle NAICS errors
   - Ask Devin how to handle construction codes, hard code them if possible and emit them from error output that way
-  - Will need to loop through multiple NAICS to IMPLAN walk-throughs to catch older codes that are for some reason still in use
+  - Add section to hard fix 2007 to 2017 NAICS code errors
-    - May need to implement 2012 to 2017 NAICS crosswalks as well
+  - Maybe write "word search" style fix for construction codes for most accurate results

 2. Code means to fix the many to many IMPLAN NAICS crosswalk results
-  - Should be straight forwards, fingers crossed
+  - Implement in error check and weight code

 3. Double check no NAICS code industries repair code - this will just have to be hard coded.
 Don't see a way around it

-4. When are we going to run the DOE code that separates out money given to defense contracts with the DOE?
-We should probably put this step above the error checking steps as this will further reduce the data size of our output.
+4. DONE

 5. Start looking into how to process the Grants data (previously we have only been working with Contract data)
-  - Select needed data using simaler parameters to those used to filter contracts data - include DOE filtering here as well
+  - Select needed data using similar parameters to those used to filter contracts data - include DOE filtering here as well
   - Error check this data- it looks like it has different error outputs compared to the Contracts data use old code to help
   - Repair data- again using older code to help guide implementation of the new